Semi-ATE/STDF/README.md

 # Note

-You could use this library to make your own "converters", however this is the goal of the [Semi-ATE-Metis](https://github.com/Semi-ATE/Semi-ATE-Metis) project, so by unsing [Semi-ATE-Metis](https://github.com/Semi-ATE/Semi-ATE-Metis) (which depends on Semi-ATE-STDF) you don't need to handle the 'conversion' anymore and you can directly make your hands dirty with the 'tool' you want to have make !!! :thumbsup:
+You could use this library to make your own "converters", however this is the goal of the [Semi-ATE-Metis](https://github.com/Semi-ATE/Semi-ATE-Metis) project, so by unsing [Semi-ATE-Metis](https://github.com/Semi-ATE/Semi-ATE-Metis) (which depends on Semi-ATE-STDF) you don't need to handle the 'conversion' anymore and you can directly make your hands dirty with the 'tool' you want to have !!! :thumbsup: